Boston Computer Society: History

 and Nigel Searle.
 At its peak in the early 1990s, BCS supported more than 75 different user and special interest groups and held more than 150 monthly meetings.

-Apple Computer Corp., Lotus Software and IBM made major product announcements at BCS meetings.
+Apple Computer Corp., Lotus Development and IBM made major product announcements at BCS meetings.
 For example, Apple made the East Coast introduction of the Apple Macintosh at a BCS meeting in 1984, and GO Corp. made the consumer introduction of PenPoint OS to BCS in 1991.